Multifractal analysis of homological growth rates for hyperbolic surfaces: Introduction

 \section{Introduction}

-A Fuchsian group is a discrete subgroup of the group of orientation-preserving M\"obius transformations preserving the unit disk $\mathbb D=\{(x,y)\in\mathbb R^2\colon x^2+y^2<1\}$.
-Fuchsian groups play an important role in the uniformization of hyperbolic surfaces.
-The action of a Fuchsian group $G$ extends to the boundary of hyperbolic surfaces, and displays complex behavior on the limit set of the group contained in the unit circle $\mathbb S^1=\partial\mathbb D$.
-Throughout this paper, $G$ denotes a finitely generated, non-elementary Fuchsian group and $\Lambda(G)$ its limit set.
-We say $G$ is of the {\it first kind} if $\Lambda(G)=\mathbb{S}^{1}$, and of the {\it second kind} otherwise.
-Elements of $G$ are {\it parabolic}, {\it hyperbolic} or {\it elliptic} according as they have one or two fixed points in $\mathbb S^1$, or one fixed point in $\mathbb D$.
-We assume there is no elliptic element of $G$ fixing $0$.
-We endow $\mathbb D$ with the Poincar\'e metric $ds^2=4|dz|^2/(1-|z|)^2$, and denote by $d$ the hyperbolic distance on $\mathbb D$.
+A Fuchsian group is a discrete group of orientation-preserving isometries acting in the Poincar\'e disc model $(\mathbb D,d)$ of hyperbolic space.
+Fuchsian groups play an important role in the uniformization of hyperbolic surfaces and geometric group theory.
+For the background on Fuchsian groups we refer the reader to \cite{Bea83}.

-Having fixed a finite set of generators of $G$, for $g\in G$ we denote by $|g|$ the minimal number of elements of generators needed to represent $g$, called the word length of $g$.
-The complexity of $\Lambda(G)$ is reflected in the fact that the growth rate of the displacement per word length $d(0,g(0))/|g|$ as $|g|\to\infty$ takes on uncountably many values, and rates of convergence are not uniform.
-The following general bounds are well-known \cite[Section~4]{floyd80}.
-If $G$ has no parabolic element, there exist $\alpha_1, \alpha_2 >0$ such that

-If $G$ has a parabolic element, there exist $C>0,\alpha_3>0$ such that In this paper we perform a multifractal analysis of this growth rate along oriented geodesics for Fuchsian groups.
+Throughout this paper, $G$ denotes a finitely generated non-elementary Fuchsian group.
+Having fixed a finite set of generators of $G$, for $g\in G$ we denote by $|g|$ the minimal number of generators needed to represent $g$, called the word length of $g$.
+It follows from the triangle inequality that there exists $\alpha_+ >0$ such that $d(0,g0)\le \alpha_+ |g|$ for all $g\in G$.
+If $\mathbb{D}/G$ has no cusps, the Milnor-Swarc Lemma implies the existence of $\alpha_->0$ such that $\alpha_- |g| \le d(0,g0)$.
+If $\mathbb{D}/G$ has cusps, there exists $C>0$ such that $2\log|g|-C \le d(0,g0)$ by \cite{floyd80}.
+The complexity of the action of $G$ is reflected in the fact that the growth rate of $d(0,g0)/|g|$, as $|g|\rightarrow \infty$, takes on uncountably many values, and rates of convergence are not uniform.
+In this paper we perform a multifractal analysis of this growth rate along oriented geodesics, which are circular arcs orthogonal to the boundary $\mathbb S^1$ of $\mathbb D$.